Kasatkia

-Kasatkia is a genus of marine ray-finned fishes belonging to the family Stichaeidae, the pricklebacks or shannies.
+Kasatkia is a genus of marine ray-finned fishes belonging to the family Opisthocentridae, the rearspined fin pricklebacks.
 These fishes are found in the North Pacific Ocean.

 Taxonomy

 Kasatkia was first proposed as a monospecific genus in 1916 by the Russian zoologists Vladimir Soldatov and Mikhail Nikolaevich Pavlenko when the described Kasatkia memorabilis from south of Cape Gamov in the Sea of Japan.
 In 1999 a second species, the six-spot prickelback (K. seigeli) was described from California.
-The genus is placed in the subfamily Opisthocentrinae within the family Stichaeidae by some authorities, while other classify this taxon as a valid family, Opisthocentridae.
+The genus is placed in the family Opisthocentridae.
 Kasatkia is considered to be closely related to Askoldia.

 Etymology

 Kasatkia means belonging to Kasatka, the name of the vessel that Soldatov and Pavlenko used to carry out studies on the salmon of the Amur River.